One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Examples of Ambiguity Injection

 \section{Examples of Ambiguity Injection}

 Table~\ref{tab:ambiguity_examples} presents selected examples of ambiguity injection from our dataset.
 In these pairs, the \textbf{Original Query} represents a highly specified user request, characterized by explicit constraints, rich background context, and detailed output requirements (e.g., specific technical limitations, target demographics, or required data dimensions).
-The complete version of the dataset is available in our GitHub repository.

 The \textbf{Ambiguity Injected Query} is derived from the original text.
 As illustrated in the table, while the \textbf{core user intent} (such as performing a comparative analysis, conducting a medical review, or summarizing a cultural topic) is strictly preserved, the specific \textbf{details and constraints} are intentionally omitted.
 For instance, in Example 68, the technical constraint regarding the ``standard Cluster Autoscaler relying on pending pods'' is removed, leaving a broader request for ``approaches beyond the standard.''
 This transformation results in prompts that are significantly shorter and inherently more ambiguous, effectively simulating the underspecified nature of real-world initial user queries.